The-Software-Enterprise/prd/template/9-design.md

 ### Offline persistent data

 For offline persistent data, we utilized the native functionalities of Firestore who cached all the data at each call.
 This enabled us to store data locally and access it even when the user is offline.
 Additionally, to ensure data persistence even after closing the app, we used the Room database to store all associations.

+## Security Considerations

+### Authentication

+Firebase Authentication is a secure and reliable method for authenticating users.
+By using email authentication, we ensure that only authorized users can access the app.
+Firebase allows us to also simply verify the user's email address, which adds an extra layer of security.
+And a two-step verification process is also available to further secure the user's account.

+### Data Protection

+We store all data in Firestore, which is a secure and reliable database.
+Firestore provides built-in security rules that allow us to control access to our data.
+We can define who has access to read or write data, ensuring that only authorized users can access the database.

 ## Test Plan